capr/miniterra/README.md

 your language is lexically scoped and you want to implement escaping to Lua in your language with the ability to access symbols from the lexical scope in which you do the escape.

+`lx` also contains an infix expression parser generator that supports custom operators (binary and prefix unary), precedence levels and left and right associativity for each operator.

 ### Installing